 The walkable area boasts world famous art at The Menil Collection, peace and serenity at The Rothko Chapel, and the preserved-in-time splendor of 18 grand historic homes of Courtlandt Place.
 Considered by some to be the Heart of Houston, Montrose is a delightful mix of world-class and hole-in-the-wall restaurants, antique stores and resale shops, energetic bars and nightclubs, and casual coffee shops.
 The neighborhood also presents a mix of homes from Mission-style bungalows and restored mansions from the early 20th century to four-story contemporary townhomes.

 Different sections of Montrose are served by MacGregor, Poe, Wharton, and Wilson Elementary Schools, all part of the Houston Independent School District.
-Two area middle schools – Lanier Middle School and Gregory-Lincoln Education Center – serve the neighborhood, whereas all high school aged students are zoned to Lamar High School in nearby River Oaks.
+Two area middle schools – Lanier Middle School (I went to Lanier MS!) and Gregory-Lincoln Education Center – serve the neighborhood, whereas all high school aged students are zoned to Lamar High School in nearby River Oaks.
 Montrose is also home to the University of St. Thomas and The High School for the Performing and Visual Arts, a magnet high school with notable alumni such as Beyonce, Chandra Wilson, Lisa Hartman Black, and other musicians, dancers, actors, and other artists.

 From outdoor burger joints and small cafes to award-winning culinary sensations, Montrose has been known for its diverse culinary cuisine for decades.
 A number of restaurants, including The Pass & Provisions, Uchi, Da Marco and Underbelly, have recently appeared on lists for top restaurants in the U.S. Niko Niko’s has been serving Greek fast food since it opened as a walk-up stand in 1977.
 Barnaby’s Cafe, named for the restauranteur’s childhood sheepdog, has three locations in the neighborhood.
 And Baba Yega Café has one of the best patios in Houston.
 There are so many restaurants in Montrose that you could eat at a different restaurant every night for seven months!